kslg/elite-rides/README.md

 ## Mobile First Design

-Prioritising design for mobiles makes sense as there are space limitations in devices with smaller screen sizes and need to ensure that the key elements of the website are prominently displayed for anyone using those screens.
+Prioritising design for mobiles makes sense as there are space limitations in devices with smaller screen sizes.
+I need to ensure that the key elements of the website are prominently displayed for anyone using those screens.

 [See the mobile wireframes here](/documentation/wireframes/)